 2025 was a Banner Year for Kasilof Sockeye

-In a year that saw record sockeye returns to the Kenai River, the Kasilof River delivered an equally impressive showing.
+2025 – A Banner Year for Kasilof Sockeye In a year that saw record sockeye returns to the Kenai River, the Kasilof River delivered an equally impressive showing.
 By August 9, a total of 1,197,471 sockeye had passed the sonar at river mile 8, surpassing the previous record of 971,604 set in 2022.
-Peak run timing occurred between June 30 and July 26, …
+Peak run …

-There is certainly no doubt the Kenai is the world’s most famous salmon river, home to the largest kings on earth and the place of piscatorial dreams.
-Yet just 20 minutes down the Sterling highway is the Kasilof, a river slightly smaller than the Kenai, but equally rich in historic angling lore and yes, huge …
+Two Rivers, Twenty Minutes Apart Why Fish the Kasilof River?
+That’s a great question!
+While there is certainly no doubt the Kenai is the world’s most famous salmon river, home to the largest kings on earth and the place of piscatorial dreams.
+Yet just 20 minutes down the Sterling highway is the Kasilof, a river …

 Early Run Kasilof Kings